EBRZ124/Laravel-site---osutournaments/README.md

 3. Make forum posts more visually appealing by changing text sizes and formatting them better (Fixed on 14.06.
 6:00pm)
 4. Add a home page translation option with a Google API.
 (Done on 15.06.
 5:00pm) 4.1.
 Make adequate files translatable.
 (DOne on 15.06. at 11:00pm)

+**IF INSTALLING**

+Just installing wont give the site as the following folders are missing: node_modules vendor

+To get node_modeules:
+npm install

+To get vendor:
+composer install